Ala Kul Lake Itinerary

 Second one is that you should be prepared for any type of weather, so take waterproof equipment because you don’t want to be wet during the night.

-Third one is that you should plan your day well and take enough time to prepare for high altitude and read more articles about the place because you really need to know exactly what is going on on the way.
+Third one is that you should plan your day well and take enough time to prepare for high altitude.

 Fifth one is that instead of going the last day to Altyn Arashan and from there going by expensive marshrutka it is better to stay in the yurt or guest house if you don’t have your own camping gear.
 Moreover, you can book it in advance on booking.com (we have also link in the article below) and the other day continue to Ak-Suu where you can easily and much cheaper find a car to Karakol or to another city.